y13i/amirotate/README.md

 {"NoReboot": true, "Retention": {"Count": 3}}
 ```

-If you want to change the key of the tag, simply edit `provider.environment.tagKey` in `serverless.yml`.
+If you want to change the key of the tag from `amirotate`, simply edit `provider.environment.tagKey` in `serverless.yml`.

 ### Invoke functions manually